graphql-compose/graphql-compose/docs/basics/understanding-relations.md

 });
 ```

-GraphQL allows to create additional fields in your types which may provide data from other type.
-For example, you may add field `posts` to the `Author` type and write `resolve` function in such way that this field will return array of posts only for current Author.
+GraphQL allows to create additional fields in our types, thus providing data from another type.
+For example, we may add a field `posts` to the `Author` type and write a `resolve` function, so that this field will return an array of posts only for the current Author.

 It can be done in the following manner: